Dhruvvvx17/Go/README.md

 - Parallelism is when multiple CPUs are executing multiple tasks in parallel.

+- To introduce concurrency in the code, identify the statement that can be executed concurrently (eg: waiting for a DB query response) and prefix it with the keyword `go`.

+- Next, `import sync` and create a wait group `var wg = sync.WaitGroup{}`.
+Write before calling the GO routine, add the statement `wg.Add(1)` so the program keeps track of a pending routine.

+- In the concurrent method itself, use `wg.Done()` at the end to mark that the current GO routine has finished execution.

+- To prevent the program flow from exiting while pending routines exists, use `wg.Wait()`.
+This checks the number of routines pending (as we increment each time calling `wg.Add(1)`) and proceed only after all routines are completed.

 ## Mutex

 - When using GO routines, if different routines are trying to modify the same data structure, it might lead to some inconsistency in the results.